glowsplint/delayed-vessel-reporter/readme.md

    - Uses randomised timing for API requests
 2. Modular
    - If one component breaks, you can always disable it without affecting the other modules
+3. Smart running
+   - Saves progress and can continue on failure

 | Carrier   | Status    | Approach                                         | Cookies required? |
 | --------- | --------- | ------------------------------------------------ | ----------------- |